This document gives an overview of basic testing concepts, including:

-By design, unit tests do not test integration with any external dependencies, such as Cloud Functions itself or other Google Cloud Platform components.
+By design, unit tests do not test integration with any external dependencies, such as Cloud Functions itself or other Google Cloud components.
 You can use your mocking framework to create mock versions of external dependencies.

 For HTTP functions, tests should mock the wrapping HTTP framework.
 Confirm the function's behavior by combining testing and mocking frameworks and comparing your function's results to expected values.

 Integration tests validate interaction between parts of your code, and typically take a moderate amount of time to complete.
-For example, in Cloud Functions, integration tests can be used to test a function's usage of other GCP services such as Cloud Datastore or Cloud Vision.
+For example, in Cloud Functions, integration tests can be used to test a function's usage of other Google Cloud services such as Datastore or Cloud Vision.

 The primary difference between unit tests and integration tests for Cloud Functions is that integration tests involve less mocking than unit tests.
-Integration tests should trigger and respond to actual Cloud events such as HTTP requests, Cloud Pub/Sub messages, or Storage object changes.
+Integration tests should trigger and respond to actual Cloud events such as HTTP requests, Pub/Sub messages, or Storage object changes.

 You can run integration tests locally using a shim.

 Some asynchronous operations may require periodic polling.
 We recommend using the truncated exponential backoff polling strategy, as it effectively minimizes both the underlying operation's latency as well as the polling frequency required.
 Truncated exponential backoff is a standard error handling strategy for network applications in which a client periodically retries a failed request with increasing delays between requests.

-System tests are more complex tests that validate the behavior of your Cloud Function across multiple GCP components in an isolated test environment.
+System tests are more complex tests that validate the behavior of your Cloud Function across multiple Google Cloud components in an isolated test environment.

 You should isolate your development, testing, and production environments.
 In order to ensure "hermetic builds", be sure to programmatically provision test resources with their own unique GCP projects and/or resource names.

 You should also assign system test resources globally unique names to prevent concurrent tests from interfering with each other.
 You can do this by programmatically creating and deleting the required resources before and after each test run.